asdfhamiltonian/asdfhamiltonian.github.io/projects.md

 #### October 2015 - Present

-Twitter bot that tweets readings, definitions and dictionary references for nonstandard kanji characters (hyougaiji) that are not everyday use characters (joyoji) or characters for use in names (jimeiyoji).
+Twitter bot that tweets readings, definitions and dictionary references for nonstandard kanji characters (hyougaiji).
 Information on the hyougaiji was filtered from a larger kanji dictionary.
 Significant parts of the twitter interface design for this bot were adapted from/inspired by github user tpinecone's hello-world-bot.

 This project uses the [KANJIDIC](http://www.edrdg.org/jmdict/edict.html) dictionary file.
 This file is the property of the Electronic Dictionary Research Group, and is used in accordance with the group's license.